Devrek

-Devrek is a town and district in Zonguldak Province in the Black Sea Region of Turkey.
+Devrek is a town in Zonguldak Province in the Black Sea Region of Turkey.
+It is the seat of Devrek District.
+Its population is 27,444 (2022).
 It was founded as Hamidiye, in the sanjak of Bolu.
 Devrek was incorporated into the Zonguldak Province on May 14, 1920.
-It is divided into five quarters, three subdistricts and seventy-six villages.
-The three subdistricts are Çaydeğirmeni, Eğerci, and Özbağı.
-The population of the Devrek district is 66,518.
-The mayor is Çetin Bozkurt (CHP).
+The mayor is Özcan Ulupınar (AKP).

 Since 1984, in the third week of July, the Devrek Walking Stick and Culture Festival is held in the town.
 The most notable tourist destination in the area is Yedigöller National Park.
 During February and March there are pig hunting drives.

 Geography

-Devrek is located in an altitude of 86 meters and has an area of 1,080 km².
+Devrek is located in an altitude of 86 meters.
 It is 56 km from Zonguldak, 210 km from Ankara and 370 km from Istanbul.
 It is surrounded by mountains, the most notable ones being Babadağı, Göldağı, Akçasu and Yenice.
 The most important river passing through the region is Devrek creek.
 Devrek creek joins the Yenice creek in Gökçebey district and takes the name Filyos River.
 Pine, oak, fir, beech, elm, chestnut, and lime trees are found throughout the forest around Devrek.
 Its weather is cool during the summer and warm and rainy during the winter season.